Ever since we invented the computer, we’ve been looking for ways to play games on it. And we got quite good at it.

 However, the general trend is that the number of hours watched on Twitch will keep growing.

-4. Streamers have millions of followers – NINJA is the leader with nearly 14 million.
+4. Streamers have millions of followers – Ninja is the leader with 14.7 million.

 These are some huge numbers.
 Especially if you take into account how many Twitch streamers there are.
 In March 2019, there was a total of 4,463,290 streamers.

-NINJA, the most watched streamer, spends an average of 9.1 hours live daily, 6.2 days per week.
-He has streamed a total of 7,021 hours, accumulating 443,272,474 views.
+Ninja, the most watched streamer, used to spend an average of 9.1 hours live daily, 6.2 days per week before he left Twitch fo Mixer.
+He has streamed a total of 7,538 hours, accumulating 478,913,888 views.
 His most streamed game is Fortnite, followed by Battlegrounds and Z1 Battle Royale.